Real Testing. Unbiased Reviews.

 When comparing the Merrell Moab vs Keen Targhee III, I felt the Moab had better ankle security dubbing it the winner between the two for stability and support.

 Another objective testing measure is torsional stability.
-On my Youtube reviews, you can see I twist the hiking boot to see how well it bodes for torsional stability.
-Salomon boots feature the advanced chassis which aids in lateral stability thus aiding in torsional stability.
+In my YouTube reviews, you can see I twist the hiking boot to see how much torsional stability it offers.
+Salomon boots feature the Advanced Chassis, which aids in lateral stability, thus improving torsional rigidity.

 Better torsional stability prevents you from overpronating and supinating for a more natural foot movement, especially while backpacking.Torsional stability also for better weight distribution and surefootedness.